9 Hidden Gems of Nepal That Most Tourists Never See

 Also, the valley is called ‘Nghe’ in the Sherpa language, which means "Sacred Place."
 It is also one of the ‘Beyul’ among the seven of them.
 In the Buddhist religious book, Beyul is the evergreen valley in the Himalayas where no one can get old.
 Also, when the world is about to end, people who are inside Beyul will remain unharmed.

 Traveling to Barun Valley takes you through the rural settlements of eastern Nepal.
 Getting into the valley is not easy either, but it's not that hard either.
 As we said, you need to put some effort into trekking.
-Before initiating a trek, the destination can be reached by air as well as road transportation.
+The destination is accessible by both road and air transportation before beginning a trek.

 That isn't the only thing.
 This location, like many others, has religious significance.
 The sacred site is Shiva Dhara.
 It is the 500-foot-high rock wall at the top where water flows and is thought to be holy water.
 Similarly, according to Buddhist mythology, Guru Rinpoche has been to this location.